Lesson 2 of5

 1. The Community Gathers in Jerusalem (Acts 1:1-8:3)

-Jesus promises his followers that they will witness to him in Jerusalem, in Judea and Samaria, and “to the ends of the earth.”
-The witness in Jerusalem begins at Pentecost, and the community of believers organizes itself around prayer, teaching, the sharing of meals, and care for all who are in need.
+Jesus promises his followers that they will bear witness to him in Jerusalem, Judea, Samaria, and “to the ends of the earth” (1:8).
+This witness in Jerusalem begins at PentecostPentecost was originally a Jewish harvest or pilgrimage festival that fell on the fiftieth day after Passover.
+It was during this festival that the Holy Spirit visited Jesus’ followers in tongues of fire and caused them to speak in many languages, as reported in Acts…, and the community of believers organizes itself around prayer, teaching, the sharing of meals, and care for all who are in need.

 A. A Mission Command (Acts 1:1-9)